BBaoVanC/bbaovanc.com/content/blog/blog-post-newsletter/index.md

 newsletter so I've removed it.
 (I didn't actually get any sign-ups anyways.)
 {{< /aside >}}

+For posterity, here's the old instructions.

-You can sign up to get emails about new posts on the [newsletter signup form here](https://lists.bbaovanc.com/subscription/form).
-Make sure the box next to the list labeled `bbaovanc.com Blog Posts` is checked.
-You'll need to provide an email address, and optionally a nickname (or your real name if you want).
+> You can sign up to get emails about new posts on the [newsletter signup form
+> here](https://lists.bbaovanc.com/subscription/form).
+Make sure the box next to
+> the list labeled `bbaovanc.com Blog Posts` is checked.
+You'll need to provide
+> an email address, and optionally a nickname (or your real name if you want).
+>

-Right now there's only one list with public signup enabled, but that may change if you're reading this in the future.
-In that case, you can sign up for as many or as few lists as you want.
+> Right now there's only one list with public signup enabled, but that may
+> change if you're reading this in the future.
+In that case, you can sign up for
+> as many or as few lists as you want.